An Exact Solver for Submodular Knapsack Problems: Introduction.

 \subsection{Outline.}

-In Section~\ref{sec2}, we introduce a basic branch-and-bound algorithm for \textsc{Submodular Knapsack-Constrained Maximization}, which employs a pruning method based on a linear relaxation of an integer program.
-We also compare this basic algorithm to a variant that directly solves the linear program using Gurobi.
+In Section~\ref{e_sec2}, we introduce a branch-and-bound algorithm for \textsc{Submodular Knapsack-Constrained Maximization}, which employs a pruning rule based on a linear relaxation of an integer program.
+We also introduce a variant of this branch-and-bound algorithm that directly solves the linear program using Gurobi and compare the performance of both algorithms (the detailed results are presented in Section~\ref{e_sec4}).
+Since our empirical tests show that the variant using the pruning rule based on a linear relaxation strictly outperforms the one using an exact solution to the integer program, we choose the first algorithm as our basic solver and propose several acceleration techniques for it, in Section~\ref{e_sec3}.